folksgl/chalice-cicd-app/README.md

 python3 -m pip install -r requirements.txt
 pre-commit install
 ```
+NOTE - Currently the latest Python runtime available in AWS Lambda is Python 3.8, so using versions other than 3.8 locally could cause runtime failures if your code depends on features not available in version 3.8

 ## Development Flow
 The development flow for this repo can be split into two streams.
-Work on the CI/CD pipeline to deploy the application is found under the [pipeline](https://github.com/folksgl/chalice-cicd-app/pipeline) while the application code can be done in the [app directory](https://github.com/folksgl/chalice-cicd-app/app).
+Work on the CI/CD pipeline to deploy the application is found under the [pipeline](https://github.com/folksgl/chalice-cicd-app/tree/main/pipeline) while the application code can be done in the [app directory](https://github.com/folksgl/chalice-cicd-app/tree/main/app).

 ### Deploying the Chalice application
 All deployments require having the correct AWS CLI credentials in place.
-If you haven't already, install the AWS CLI and set up credentials to your account.
+If you haven't already, install the AWS CLI and set up credentials to your AWS account.
 #### With the CI/CD pipeline
 Before deploying with the CI/CD pipeline, you must create a CodeStar Connection to the GitHub account your repo is located in.
 Once that connection is created,
 store the ARN of the connection in a SecretsManager Secret, with the JSON key of 'arn'.
 In JSON, the secret should look like the following: